Boavizta/boaviztapi/docs/docs/Explanations/verbose.md

   * **DEFAULT** : the default value have been set by the API
   * **CHANGED** : the value have given by the user have been changed by the API
   * **ARCHETYPE** : the default value have been set by the API from the archetype
-* The source of data in case the data have been COMPLETED or CHANGED
+* The source of data in case the data have been COMPLETED or CHANGED and sometimes when the default value come from a secondary source.

 ```json
 "gwp_factor": {